 Another limited substance is lead, which is commonly used in paint and coatings.
 The surface or outer part of any toy or part of a toy that a child may handle can’t contain higher than 0.009% lead.

-When your products are tested, they will be rejected if they are found to contain any of these substances in higher levels than those permitted.
+When your products are tested, they will be rejected if they are found to contain any of these substances at higher levels than those permitted.

 If your toys or children’s products are meant for infants (children aged under 3) then they have to comply with the Small Parts Regulations standards before they can be issued with a Children’s Product Certificate.
 This applies to things like pacifiers, rattles, cribs, and anything else designed for use by infants and babies.